 Soaring Instruction

 We teach the fundamentals: true “stick and rudder” flying skills, critical thinking, situational awareness, judgment, discipline and the understanding of winds and weather that are applicable in both gliding and powered airplanes.
-Instructional flights are conducted by our highly experienced, FAA-certified flight instructors in two-seat gliders (one ASK-21, two PW-6s and two SGS 2-33s).
-Advanced, qualified students may also fly in our newly-restored SGS 1-26.
+Instructional flights are conducted by our highly experienced, FAA-certified flight instructors in two-seat gliders (two PW-6’s and two SGS 2-33’s).
+Advanced, qualified students may also fly the single-seat, SGS 1-26.

 Due to our location in the Mad River Valley and depending on the weather, on any given day students could experience any of the three forms of soaring lift – thermal, ridge and mountain wave (or in some cases, all three!)

-When not flying, the campers are helping run the ground operations, launching and recovering gliders, tracking flights in the day sheet log, receiving formal and informal ground instruction and hanging out with each other.
+When not flying, the campers are helping run the ground operations, launching and recovering gliders, tracking flights in the day sheet log, receiving formal and informal ground instruction, flying our new flight simulator and hanging out with each other.

-As available, the group will take an off-site, aviation-related outing.
+As available, the group takes off-site, aviation-related outings.
 Previous trips have been to visit Burlington International Airport (BVT) for a behind-the-scenes tour of the Tower and Approach Control Facility and to BETA Technologies to fly their VTOL simulator.